ahlisbon/diacriticsAndNengo/README.md

 3. These scripts are activated by tapping a "hot key" (or key combination) on your keyboard.
 For example, if you type the *right alt+y*, your computer will type ¥.
 4. Read the README below.

+##
+Editing, updating, playing with the code  yourself.
 \*If you would like to see the code and edit yourself, you can [download the AHK file](https://github.com/ahlisbon/diacriticsAndNengo/blob/master/Diacritics%20and%20Nengo.ahk).
+You will need to open

 # Typing Vowels with Diacritics